Halkawt-Abdulilah/private-institute-system/README.md

 The Private Institute Web App includes the following key features:

-- **Role-Based Access Control (RBAC)**: Assign and manage user roles, such as students, teachers, and administrators, with varying levels of access.
+- **Role-Based Access Control (RBAC)**: Assign and manage user roles, such as teachers, and administrators, with varying levels of access.

 - **Student Management**: Easily enroll and manage student records, including personal information and course details.